Projects (international)

 Distender.EU Horizon

-DISTENDER is an EU-funded program that develops strategies to mitigate the effects of climate change and adapt our society to these effects.
+DISTENDER is an EU-funded programme that develops strategies to mitigate the effects of climate change and adapt our society to these effects.
 These plans are developed in collaboration with scientists, businesses, governments, policymakers, and citizens, so that everyone can contribute to better solutions.

 Completed projects